 5. Ariat Heritage Contour Field Zip Tall Riding – Best Long Leather Riding Boots for Women

 Coming from perhaps one of the most well-known riding boots brands, the Ariat Women’s Heritage Contour Field Zip Tall Riding boots feature amazing craftsmanship and an unsurpassed level of performance.
 The boots are popular among riders thanks to their design that keeps you comfortable throughout the hours you are on your feet.

 These super cute and strong women’s boots that are handcrafted with high-quality full-grain leather are some of the best that you can snag and use for years to come.
 They feature a high Spanish cut top line and have been lined with supple leather for utmost comfort and safety from potential injury.

 Without compromising the performance of the boots, the designer incorporated an angled design that is excellently contoured and a tighter fit system that makes wearing it snug.
 It is also fitted with an elastic panel that runs along the lateral side of the boot, as well as a gusset inside the knee area to provide you with the best comfort as you saddle or ride.

 Furthermore, the outsole feature DuratreadTM that promises stability and ensures longevity.
-The features are first class and with the quality footbed and a sock liner that sucks moistures, you can be sure that your feet will stay dry and comfortable.
-The utilization of the moisture wicking technology is another promise of durability and maximum support.
+The features are first class, and with the quality footbed and a sock liner that sucks moistures, you can be sure that your feet will stay dry and comfortable.
+The utilization of moisture-wicking technology is another promise of durability and maximum support.

 These particular Ariat boots also have plain cap toes.
 This equates to better, stylish, and a different look from its other models.
 The pair is worth your money’s value and is highly recommended if you want quality types of boots that can double up for walking around.